infobloxopen/terraform-provider-bloxone/docs/data-sources/ipam_next_available_address_blocks.md

 ### Optional

 - `address_block_count` (Number) Number of address blocks to generate.
 Default 1 if not set.
-- `comment` (String) Comment of next available address blocks.
-- `name` (String) Name of next available address blocks.

 ### Read-Only

-- `results` (List of String) List of Next available Subnet address in the specified resource
+- `results` (List of String) List of next available address block's addresses in the specified resource.